 Beignets de Fleurs de Courgettes

 This dish says summer in Provence like few others.
 Beignets de fleurs de courgettes translates as courgette flower fritters and you can only find the flowers in the markets in summer.
-So they just can’t be made at other times of year.
+So they just can’t be made at other times of the year.
 An equally delicious alternative to deep-fried flowers in batter is fleurs de courgettes farcis where the flower is stuffed with a light sheep’s cheese (brousse, similar to ricotta in texture) and mint, drizzled with olive oil and baked.

 Petits farcis literally means “little stuffed or stuffed littles” which results in some pretty funny menu translations as there’s no noun explaining what exactly is stuffed.
 In fact what they turn out to be are typical Mediterranean vegetables, usually aubergines, courgette, peppers and tomatoes, stuffed with seasoned mincemeat and breadcrumbs, slowly oven-cooked.